 Give us a thumbs up & subscribe for more great family travel videos!

-Avoiding the crowds is my next big Universal Orlando Tip.
-There are two times a year where I feel like you can count on avoiding large crowds.
+Avoiding the crowds is one of my favorite Universal Orlando Tips.
+There are three times a year where I feel like you can count on avoiding large crowds at the Universal Orland Resort.
 One is the entire month of September as everyone is back in school and either just visited over summer or is planning to visit over the holidays.

 6. Use Child Swap